alexandregz/twofactor_gauthenticator/README.md

 The plugin automatically creates the secret for you.

 To add accounts to the app, you can use the QR-Code (easy-way) or type the secret.
-After checking thje first code click 'Save'.
+After checking the first code click 'Save'.

 ![Settings by default](https://raw.github.com/alexandregz/twofactor_gauthenticator/master/screenshots/003-settings_default.png)